JosephMurage/Health-Data-Analysis-Project-2022/README.md

 ### Dependencies

 - The project uses Python libraries such as Pandas and PrettyTables.
-Ensure that these dependencies are installed before running the code.

-"#Penda-Health-Analytics-Project-2022"
+- You may need to install additional libraries depending on the specific requirements of your analysis.

+Enjoy exploring and analyzing the Penda Health patient data!

+## Contributing

+Contributions are welcome!